Pros and cons of different robotics solutions for order fulfillment

 Pros:

-• High density: shuttle systems can reach heights of up to 60 feet, which makes them space efficient for large warehouses with lots of vertical space.
+• High density: Shuttle systems can reach heights of up to 60 feet, which makes them space efficient for large warehouses with lots of vertical space.

 Cons:

-• Long installation times: it typically takes 1-2 years to install a shuttle system given the extensive infrastructure required and long lead times from suppliers.
+• Long installation times: It typically takes 1-2 years to install a shuttle system given the extensive infrastructure required and long lead times from suppliers.

 Cube storage